TheBestTvarynka/tbt/content/posts/tauri-error-handling/index.md

 ![](./err-exception.png)

-:sob: But why?
+But why :sob:?
 According to the documentation ([v2.tauri.app/calling-rust/#error-handling](https://v2.tauri.app/develop/calling-rust/#error-handling)), Tauri command error will be an exception on frontend :confused:.
 So, we should not expect the `Result<String, Error>`, but handle a JS exception instead.

-OR we can ask `wasm_bindgen` to handle this exception.
-Tauri docs say nothing about it, but if we open the wasm bindgen documentation instead, we will find this treasure ([wasm-bindgen/attributes/on-js-imports/catch](https://rustwasm.github.io/wasm-bindgen/reference/attributes/on-js-imports/catch.html)):
+Fortunately, we can ask `wasm_bindgen` to handle this exception.
+Tauri docs say nothing about it, but if we open the wasm-bindgen documentation instead, we will find this treasure ([wasm-bindgen/attributes/on-js-imports/catch](https://rustwasm.github.io/wasm-bindgen/reference/attributes/on-js-imports/catch.html)):

 > The `catch` attribute allows catching a JavaScript exception.
 This can be attached to any imported function or method, and the function must return a `Result` where the `Err` payload is a `JsValue`: